RapGameDerrida/The-Rhizomatic-Library-CoQ-mod/README.md

 **Note: the texts can be read without Caves of Qud.
 Navigate to the "Plain text books" folder.
 The .md file should be readable in most browsers, or can be opened using a plain text or Markdown editor.**

-Download the folder called "The Rhizomatic Library", and add it to your Caves of Qud "Mods" folder.
-The Mods folder's location depends on your operating system and may need to be created if it doesn't already exist.
+Download the folder called "The Rhizomatic Library", and add it to your Caves of Qud "\Mods" folder.
+The folder's location depends on your operating system and may need to be created if it doesn't already exist.

 `Windows: C:\Users\USERNAMEHERE\AppData\LocalLow\Freehold Games\CavesOfQud\`